MAPS + DATA

 The LVPC reviews subdivision and land development plans from Lehigh Valley municipalities relative to the policies of FutureLV: The Regional Plan.
 Since 1972, the subdivision activity report has been updated annually to provide an overview of development activity during the year.

-Developers and landowners file more than 400 subdivision plans a year in the Lehigh Valley and the LVPC reviews all over them, under the authority of Lehigh and Northampton counties and the Pennsylvania Municipalities Planning Code.
+Developers and landowners file more than 400 subdivision plans a year in the Lehigh Valley and the LVPC reviews all of them, under the authority of Lehigh and Northampton counties and the Pennsylvania Municipalities Planning Code.
 Every development plan filed in any of the region’s 62 municipalities is evaluated to determine whether it is consistent with the Comprehensive Plan for the region.
 Individual municipalities make the final decisions on whether the plans are approved, but the LVPC’s comments and recommendations from the review process help the municipality, landowner or developer to enhance or improve the plans before shovel is put to dirt.

 Previous Monthly Snapshots

 2020 Monthly Snapshots